-There is a great deal of pain involved in the early stages and you must be mentally and physically equipped to deal it.
-Not everyone has this outlet.
+There is a great deal of pain involved in the early stages, and you must be mentally and physically equipped to deal it.
+Not everyone posesses this outlet.

 When desperate times arrive, they can inflict great financial, emotional and psychological turmoil.
-How would this affect someone who is an artist?
+How would this affect someone who’s an artist?

-For some, this means they will succumb to the harshness of the “starving artist” lifestyle and compromise on their art.
+For some, this means they will succumb to the harshness of the starving artist lifestyle and compromise on their art.
 They will be forced to abandon their unique voice and produce superficial, bland art that appeals to the mass market.
-Their vision will be diluted by financial motivation and they will be forced to “sell out.”
+Their vision will be diluted by financial motivation and they will become sellouts.

 The free market can be cruel at times; it doesn’t care for originality, eccentricity, edginess, or self indulgence.
 People don’t care that you are passionate about something.
 They only care about their wants and needs being met.

 Figuring out what you’re good at is a common sense way to get an idea of the type of career you should strive for.
-Following the path of least resistance when it comes to deploying your skills in the most effective way can pay great dividends, provided you work hard enough to excel in your area of expertise (and receive the required credentials and experience).
+Following the path of least resistance when it comes to deploying your skills in the most effective way can pay great dividends, provided you work hard enough to excel in your area of expertise.

-The best way to find out what you’re good at is to start exploring your innate talents at an early age so you can determine what comes naturally to you.
+The best way to find out what you are good at is to start exploring your innate talents at an early age so you can determine what comes naturally to you.

-In addition, immersing yourself in a wide variety of activities is critical.
-To be effective in learning and applying knowledge, you should focus on breadth and not depth – you want to fully explore and experience as many fields and avenues as possible.
+In addition, immersing yourself in a wide variety of activities is crucial.
+To be effective in learning and applying knowledge you should focus on breadth and not depth.
+You want to explore and experience as many fields and avenues as possible.
 Even if you don’t end up employing many of the skills you acquire to a great degree, the potential synergy of these skills will prove to be beneficial in the future, provided they are utilized at the right time and place.

 A good (and perhaps controversial) way to discover the type of career most suitable for you is to take an IQ test.
 A professionally-administered IQ test can provide a useful framework for career selection.
 The reason for this is because IQ is strongly correlated with wealth accumulation and the degree of success in the workplace.

-Individuals with high IQ’s tend to earn more money, move up in their chosen career faster, and overall, become more successful by a wide variety of other metrics.
-Individuals with lower IQ’s tend to earn less money, move up in their chosen career slower, and face more hardship, broadly speaking.
+Individuals with high IQs tend to earn more money, move up in their chosen career faster, and overall become more successful by a wide variety of other metrics.
+Individuals with lower IQs tend to earn less money, move up in their chosen career at a much slower pace, and face more hardship, broadly speaking.

 The notion that hard work will solve everything is a lie.
 University will not make an unintelligent person intelligent.
 Everyone is limited by their genetic predisposition in some way.

 You must know your limit and honestly assess you capabilities in order to be successful.
 If a genius intellect is a prerequisite to achieving your vision, you must possess one.
-If you don’t, seek out and befriend a genius and leverage them.
+If you don’t, seek out and befriend a genius and leverage their intellectual prowess.

-However, working hard and absorbing as much knowledge as you can, is precisely how you come to know your limit.
+Working hard and absorbing as much knowledge as you can is precisely how you come to know your limit (work ethic is a strong indicator of future success, much like IQ).
 Don’t become complacent and get lulled into a life of ease and comfort.
-Most people don’t push themselves hard enough and never know their full potential.
+Most people fail to push themselves hard enough and never discover their full potential.

-Why not chose a career that will bring in the money?
+Why not choose a career that will bring in the money?

 This can be a simple way to figure out what direction you want to take your life in.

-Money is a great motivator, and is a factor to consider in almost every life decision we make.
+Money is a great motivator and a factor to consider in almost every life decision we make.
 This is justifiable and noble, as no one should aspire to wallow in poverty.
-You would be doing a disservice to yourself and the people you care about.
+You would be doing a disservice to yourself and the people around you.

 Basic needs consist of the following: